ing_17215_08370

 The Real Cost of Unaffordable Food

-As the cost of living increases everywhere, more and more people in Simcoe Muskoka do not have enough money to cover the cost of basic expenses and put healthy food on the table.
-Too often, individuals and families are forced to cut their food budget to afford other essentials like rent, utilities, transportation, clothing, medical expenses and childcare.
-Some people worry about running out of food, don’t have enough food for each meal, or miss meals altogether.
+As the cost of living increases everywhere, more and more people in Simcoe Muskoka do not have enough money to cover the cost of basic expenses and put nutritious food on the table.
+Too often, individuals and families are forced to cut their food budget to afford other essentials like utilities, transportation, clothing, medical expenses and childcare.
+Some people worry about running out of food, don’t have enough food for each meal, compromise on quality of foods eaten, miss meals altogether, or go days without eating.

 How much is left for other basic needs* after paying for food and rent?